Sujal267/Gaming_website/README.md

-# Built a gaming website which include a dropdown menu where users can select the platform, they are interested in like PC, PS and mobile.
-Once a platform is selected it displays a list of games and it includes games title, related images.
-Users' login data is stored in DBMS
+Built a gaming website which include a dropdown menu where users can select the platform, they are interested in like PC and PS.
+Once a platform is selected it displays a list of games and it include games title and images.
+User's login data is stored in DBMS